palladius/vanilla-app/README.md

 Thanks to:
 * ([@wearehumaan](https://twitter.com/wearehumaan)) (the author of the '[Creating comic book speech bubbles with SVG and javascript](https://www.humaan.com/blog/creating-comic-book-speech-bubbles-with-svg-and-javascript/)' article) for the bubble idea.
-* cstanger for getting my DOM and Js together.
+* cstanger@ for getting my DOM and Js together.
 * [cgrotz](https://github.com/cgrotz/) for inspiring my Cloud run manifests